CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 {{<note type="exercise" title="Exercise">}}

 Figure out how to open the cloned repository on your local machine in VSCode.

 Explore the repository in VSCode and use the code editor to look at the various files and folders.

 {{</note>}}

-## Source Control

-We can use the **Source Control** tab in VSCode to manage the commits in our project.
-Check out this video to familarise yourself about the VSCode source control panel ahead of Saturday's session.

-{{<note>}}

-{{</note>}}